-Metric: US:
+Metric:

-Mass is measured in kilograms (kg)

-Displacement is measured in meters (m)

-Time is measured in seconds (s)

-Force is measured in Newtons (N)

-Work is measured in Loylog (I)

-Work is measured in Loylog (I)

-Work is measured in foot now do (ft lbs)

-Work is measured in Joules (J) Work is measured in foot-pounds (ft-lbs)
+Mass is measured in kilograms (kg) Displacement is measured in meters (m) Time is measured in seconds (s) Force is measured in Newtons (N) Work is measured in Joules (J) Mass is measured in pounds (lbs) Displacement is measured in feet (ft) Time is measure in seconds (s) Force is measured in pounds (lbs) Work is measured in foot-pounds (ft-lbs)

-Example 19.1.
+Example 15.1.
 How much work does Harriet do when she lifts a 20 kg dumbbell a height of 3 meters?